Its time to say goodbye to card surcharges in the UK.

 Card surcharges amount to 473M in charges to customers in the UK.
 A wide range of businesses and government organisation will be affected including the HMRC, flight operators, and corner shops.
 The amount of the surcharge can also vary, a charge on a plane ticket could cost as much as £25 compared with a convenience store who could charge 25p.
 Different industries will be affected in varying degrees.

-But will businesses have to absorb the costs of card processing fees?
+But will businesses have to absorb the costs of card payment processing fees?
 Or will they simply raise the price of goods and services?

 It’s likely that the size of the business will be the biggest factor in assessing how people will deal with surcharging on card processing fees.
 It’s likely that bigger business-like Ryanair and Thomas Cook will raise their prices to cover their card processing fees, don’t be surprised to see an “admin fee” attached when you booked your next holiday.